sedovalx/gradle-aspectj-binary/README.md

 Gradle plugin for AspectJ binary weaving.
 It works similar to https://github.com/jcabi/jcabi-maven-plugin doing the weaving on the weaving over already compiled classes.
 It is particularly helpful if the source code is written in a language different from Java.
 For example, [Kotlin](https://kotlinlang.org), as it produces fully compatible Java bytecode.
-The plugin uses AspectJ 1.8.9 to be compatible with Java 7, versions 1.8.10 and higher requires Java 8.
+It goes without saying that the plugin works for Java sources as well.

-> It goes without saying that the plugin works for Java sources as well.
+  > The plugin uses AspectJ 1.8.9 to be compatible with Java 7, versions 1.8.10 and higher requires Java 8.
+Mind that AspectJ 1.8.9 doesn't support Java 11.

 ### Usage